Want to start a project?

-Development of web applications is a very interesting endeavor which comes with its own set of challenges and things to tackle along the way.
+Development of web applications is a very interesting endeavor that comes with its own set of challenges and things to tackle along the way.
 Thankfully, web experts have gotten the barrier a little lower this time by availing libraries that speed up the development work of such applications while reducing the amount of additional code or extra libraries that the developer has to create in a bid to complete a fully-fledged application within the required or agreed parameters.

 When working with web applications, you tend to mostly require a front-end which is the interface for interacting with your application and a means for storing the information which users submit to the application.
 The workflow should also be conducive enough to complete work on time and include all the requested features for the client to be happy with the results you will ultimately present.